Student account information

 What should I do to save any files I have on the network?

 It is vital that you create a copy of any files you wish to keep as you will not be able to access files saved on the Trinity systems after your account has expired.
 See our page on how to backup files from personal filestorage for examples of the recommended approach.
 Backing up of files must be done prior to the account expiry date.
-As you retain your MyZone email account after finishing in Trinity there is no need to backup that data, nor data held at my.tcd.ie as you will still have access to this service after your account expires.
+There is no need to backup data held at my.tcd.ie as you will still have access to this service after your account expires.

 What do I do if I believe my account should not be expired?